Happiness (1998 film): Rating

-Due to its adult themes, Happiness received an NC-17 rating from the MPAA, which caused the film to be limited in distribution; the film also had difficulty in advertising.
+Due to its explicit subject matter, Happiness received an NC-17 rating from the MPAA, which caused the film to be limited in distribution; the film also had difficulty in advertising.
 For that reason, Happiness surrendered its NC-17 rating and was instead released unrated.

 Reception

 Critical reception

-Roger Ebert gave the film four out of four stars, and rated it number five in his top 10 films of 1998.
+Upon release, popular film critic Roger Ebert gave the film four out of four stars, and rated it number five in his top 10 films of 1998.
 In his review, he wrote: "...the depraved are only seeking what we all seek, but with a lack of ordinary moral vision...
 In a film that looks into the abyss of human despair, there is the horrifying suggestion that these characters may not be grotesque exceptions, but may in fact be part of the mainstream of humanity....
 It is not a film for most people.
 It is certainly for adults only.
 But it shows Todd Solondz as a filmmaker who deserves attention, who hears the unhappiness in the air and seeks its sources."

 In a letter written to playwright Robert Patrick, Quentin Crisp stated, "[Happiness] mistook pleasure for happiness and was quite absurd".
 In his review in Time Out New York, Andrew Johnston observed, "As repulsive as some of the characters are, Solondz makes most of them deeply sympathetic.
 And every scene works on several levels at once: The film's most hilarious moments all have poignant undercurrents, while the saddest--and most disturbing--are frequently sidesplitting at the same time."

-On review aggregator website Rotten Tomatoes, the film holds an 85% approval rating based on 52 critic reviews, with an average rating of 7.9/10.
+On review aggregator website Rotten Tomatoes, the film holds an 84% approval rating based on 51 critic reviews, with an average rating of 7.9/10.
 The site's critical consensus states, "Happiness is far from a cheerful viewing experience, but its grimly humorous script and fearless performances produce a perversely moving search for humanity within everyday depravity."
 On Metacritic, the film holds a rating of 81 out of 100 based on 30 reviews, indicating "universal acclaim".